nrwl/nx/docs/shared/tutorials/gradle.md

 git clone https://github.com/nrwl/gradle-spring.git
 ```

+This repository was created by following the [Spring framework](https://spring.io/)'s tutorial for [Creating a Multi-Module Project](https://spring.io/guides/gs/multi-module).

 You can run the `./gradlew projects` command to get a list of projects in the repo.

 ```text {% command="./gradlew projects" %}